Ad Blocker Detected

 Regulation of the receptor tyrosine kinase signaling

 Receptor tyrosine kinase signaling cascade is regulated in different ways such as positive feedback or negative feedback loops.
-Positive feedback loop prolongs the auto-activation of the receptors and signal amplification by producing ligands and leads to the sustained signaling pathway while negative feedback loop decreases the signal molecules and activate different phosphotyrosine phosphatases that cause inactivation of the receptor.
+Positive feedback loop prolongs the auto-activation of the receptors and signals amplification by producing ligands and leads to the sustained signaling pathway while negative feedback loop decreases the signal molecules and activates different phosphotyrosine phosphatases that cause inactivation of the receptor.

 Receptor tyrosine kinase and cancer